 Wed 31 May 2017

 One year on, what have we learned from Modern Slavery Statements?

 Since the UK’s Modern Slavery Act came into force in 2015, it is estimated that only 2,000 statements out of around 15,000 have been published.
 Many of these have failed to meet the basic requirements of the law and too many are cut-and-paste jobs that don’t say anything meaningful.

 But responsible companies are using their statements to drive change in their companies and in their supply chains and see the legislation as a ‘game changer’.

-This Ethical Insights breakfast session will review lessons, insights, good and bad practice from Modern Slavery Statements.
-Some questions that will be grappled with:
+This Ethical Insights breakfast session reviewed the lessons, insights, good and bad practice from Modern Slavery Statements.
+Some questions that were grappled with:

 - How much are companies doing on modern slavery?